UCF/Athena-Framework/README.md

 Your general workflow when working on the Athena Framework will look something like this:

 1. Download + install the framework.
-Run `gulp default` and `gulp docs-local` at least once before running watch tasks for the first time.
+Run `gulp default`, `gulp docs-local`, and `gulp examples` at least once before running watch tasks for the first time.
 2. Run `gulp watch` to watch changes to Sass and JS files in `src/`, and automatically perform CSS and JS build steps whenever changes are made.
 3. When making changes to the docs, run `gulp docs-local` to watch changes to files in `_docs/` and rebuild your local copy of the documentation into `docs-local/`.